 Workers' compensation is a form of insurance that protects a business owner from claims by employees who experience a work-related injury or illness-either sustained on business premises or due to business operations.
 Typically, workers' compensation covers the employee's medical expenses, rehabilitation costs and at least some portion of their lost wages.
 If an employee is killed on the job it also pays a funeral benefit.

 In 1911, the first workers' compensation law to withstand constitutional challenges was passed in Washington State.
-Workers’ compensation coverage is mandatory for most employers in every state with the exception of Texas and Oklahoma.
-These two states allow an employer to “opt-out” of traditional workers’ compensation programs.
-Employers who choose to “opt-out” still must provide protection to employees injured in the course of employment or face litigation.
+Workers' compensation coverage is mandatory for most employers in every state except for Texas.
+Rather than mandating participation in the workers compensation system, Texas allows employers to "opt-in" to providing coverage for employees.
+Employers who choose not to participate still must provide protection to employees injured in the course of employment or face litigation.
 In most states mutual and stock insurance companies compete to write workers' compensation coverage.
-In a few states (North Dakota, Ohio, Washington, Wyoming) coverage is provided by a monopolistic state fund.
-Most states allow large, financially stable companies to “self-insure” their workers' compensation exposure if they can meet rigorous qualification standards.
+In a few jurisdictions (North Dakota, Ohio, Puerto Rico, U.S. Virgin Islands, Washington, Wyoming) coverage is provided by a monopolistic state fund.
+Most states allow large, financially stable companies to "self-insure" their workers' compensation exposure if they can meet rigorous qualification standards.

 Workers' compensation insurance evolved as a compromise between labor and management.
 Injured employees agree that in exchange for state mandated medical, disability income, rehabilitation and/or death payments, they will not be allowed to sue their employers.
 The workers' compensation system serves as the injured employee's "exclusive remedy" for workplace injuries.
 Employers agree that they will not invoke the traditional legal defenses of contributory negligence and/or assumption of risk.
 Injured workers receive timely medical care and disability payments, and employers are not involved in time consuming and expensive legal defense actions.
 (Note: Employers in Texas that elect to "opt-out" of purchasing workers' compensation coverage can be sued and retain their traditional legal defenses.)